0xCB-dev/docs.keeb.supply/content/basics/firmware/flashing/index.md

 ---
 title: "Flashing Controllers"
-description: "How to flash differeny types of controllers."
+description: "How to flash different types of controllers."
 lead: "How to flash different types of controllers."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00